wstfch/fits-flux-tools/README.md

 - `all.data`
 - `IntFlux.data`
-Note: The first and second columns are the integrated flux densities before and after background subtraction, respectively.
+Note: In 'IntFlux.data', the first and second columns are the integrated flux densities before and after background subtraction, respectively.
 The third column gives the local image rms measured from the background region, and the fourth column gives the total uncertainty, including both the relative calibration uncertainty and the image-noise term.